mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

   Playstation analog controller `RetroJoystickAdapter_PlaystationAnalog.ino` needs `Joystick\Joystick.h` and `Joystick\Joystick.cpp`.

-- Load `RetroJoystickAdapter.ino` to Arduino IDE
+- Load `RetroJoystickAdapter.ino` to Arduino IDE (check right filename from list at top of this page)

   Select controller by commenting and uncommenting and edit pin-numbers (if needed).